Photo: Rodrigo Paras

-Rule of Law, Human Rights and Election Support
+Rule of Law, Human Rights and Elections

 A common root cause of armed conflict is that a group of people perceive that they are being discriminated against, that they lack political and economic power, or that their human rights are systematically violated.
 In order to prevent violent conflict, it is therefore important to enhance respect for the rule of law, human rights, and free and fair elections.
 It is also important in order to be able to solve conflicts and rebuild societies after conflict.